rust-basel/cli-meetup-12/slides/main.typ

 ]

 #slide[
-  = The lesson
+  = The lesson (opinion)

-  - Start always with this as your first code
+  - If you goal is learning, start always with this as your first code

 ]